pbht/solana-dca-websocket-listener/README.md

 - [ ] Query $ value of input token (useful for non USDC / SOL inputs)
 - [ ] Filter orders above a $ value specified by CLI argument
 - [ ] Flag if a DCA was closed

+# Notes
+This was one of my earlier Rust scripts.
+I intend to rewrite this more idiomatically and with better error handling.